logzio/logz-docs/_source/logzio_collections/_log-sources/guardduty.md

 Click **Configure details** (lower right corner).

 ##### Download the Kinesis stream shipper

-Download our latest Kinesis stream shipper zip file from the [releases page](https://github.com/logzio/logzio_aws_serverless/releases).
+Download the latest Kinesis stream shipper zip file from the [Logz.io GitHub page](https://github.com/logzio/logzio_aws_serverless/releases).

+By default, the zip file will be named `logzio-kinesis-0.0.2.zip`.

 ##### Create the CloudFormation package and upload to S3